 Be a Campaign Volunteer

-Along with the Campus Campaign Executive Committee, a core group of 40 to 60 supporter-volunteers are being recruited to serve as ambassadors for the Campus Campaign.
+Along with the Campus Campaign Executive Committee, a core group of 170 supporter-volunteers have been recruited to serve as ambassadors for the Campus Campaign.
 These “university citizens,” who include faculty and staff members at every rank, and from all nine colleges and schools, serve for one academic year.
 Their role is to engage colleagues in supporting the campaign, answer questions, and provide information about the campaign’s goals and progress.

 Empower Campaign Committee